-It is our policy to recruit, hire, retain, promote, transfer, train, compensate, terminate, and otherwise treat employees and applicants on the basis of merit, qualifications, performance, competence, and the Company's business needs.
-We believe in respecting the dignity of everyone in the workplace and expect everyone to show respect for all of our colleagues, clients, contingent workers, and vendors.
+It is our policy to recruit, hire, retain, promote, transfer, train, compensate, terminate, and otherwise treat employees and applicants based on merit, qualifications, performance, competence, and the Company's business needs.
+We believe in respecting the dignity of everyone in the workplace and expect everyone to show respect for all colleagues, clients, contingent workers, and vendors.
 Respectful, professional conduct promotes productivity and minimizes disputes.